Data source is one of the most important parts of the

-Data source is the most important part of the report.
-It contains information about the data, which is used by the report.
+report.
+It contains information about the data used in the report.

-You can specify the data source for report while creating new report in New Report wizard.
-You can change the data source for existing report in Data Source page of main window.
+can specify the data source for report while creating new report in New Report wizard.
+You can change the data source for existing report in Data Source page

 Select Data Source dialog